Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Single-Subspace Pursuit via the CTRL Framework

 \subsection{Theory of CTRL-SSP}

 We may specialize the CTRL-SG framework to obtain a method for \textit{single subspace pursuit}, called CTRL-SSP, which has similar properties to PCA.
 Suppose in our notation that \(k = 1\), so that \(\X_{1} = \X\).
-We drop the subscript on the only linear subspace \(\S_{1}\) which supports the data, to obtain the single data subspace \(\S\) with dimension \(d_{\S}\).
+We drop the subscript on the only linear subspace \(\S_{1}\) which supports the data distribution, to obtain the single data subspace \(\S\), which we say has dimension \(d_{\S}\).